The Ultimate K-Beauty Routine for Oily Skin

 Step 2: Water-Based Cleanser

-This is your second cleanse — a gentle, low-pH foam or gel cleanser that removes any remaining impurities.
+This is your second cleanse: a gentle, low-pH foam or gel cleanser that removes any remaining impurities.
 For oily skin, salicylic acid (BHA) is your secret weapon here.
-According to Seoul Sister's effectiveness data, salicylic acid scores 86% effective for acne and 88% effective for blackheads.
+According to Seoul Sister's effectiveness data, salicylic acid scores 86% effective for acne and 88% effective for blackheads on oily skin.

 Pro tip: Look for cleansers with a pH between 5.0-6.0.
 Anything higher disrupts your acid mantle and triggers more oil production.